-These gluten free ginger peach muffins make a delightful breakfast with the sweetness of the peaches combined with a hint of spice from the ginger.
+These gluten free peach muffins make a delightful gluten free breakfast with the sweetness of the peaches combined with a hint of spice from the ginger.
 Freeze them and reheat to keep on hand for an easy grab-and-go breakfast!

 Ginger and Migraine